opendocsg/slw-judgments-backfill/2017_SGHCR_17/report.md

 118    By virtue of paragraph 4 of the SMC-SIAC Procedure, an obligation to mediate in good faith was therefore imported into the dispute resolution procedure agreed between the Plaintiff and the first Defendant.

-119    The Court of Appeal, in _HSBC Institutional Trust Services (Singapore) Ltd (trustee of Starhill Global Real Estate Investment Trust) v Toshin Development Singapore Pte Ltd_ [2012] SGCA 48 (“ **_Toshin_** ”), provided guidance on such “negotiate in good faith clauses”.
+119    The Court of Appeal, in _HSBC Institutional Trust Services (Singapore) Ltd (trustee of Starhill Global Real Estate Investment Trust) v Toshin Development Singapore Pte Ltd_ <span class="citation">[2012] SGCA 48</span> (“ **_Toshin_** ”), provided guidance on such “negotiate in good faith clauses”.
 In this regard, the Court of Appeal opined that

  Even though agreement cannot be guaranteed, it does not mean that the parties concerned should not try as far as reasonably possible to reach an agreement.
 In principle, there is no difference between an agreement to negotiate in good faith and an agreement to submit a dispute to mediation.